lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Modal Models.md

 If reactions to these triggers are located inside modes they are subject to a special execution regime.

 First, `startup` reactions are invoked at most once at the first activation of a mode.
-Second, `shutdown` reactions are executed when the reactor shuts down, ***irrespective*** of mode activity, but we only if the enclosing modes have been activate at least once.
+Second, `shutdown` reactions are executed when the reactor shuts down, ***irrespective*** of mode activity, but only if the enclosing modes have been activated at least once.
 Hence, every startup has a corresponding shutdown.
 Third, as mentioned before, the new `reset` trigger for reactions can be used, if a startup behavior should be re-executed if a mode is entered with a reset transition.